-- Depending on the nature of the change, Change manager determine the other members of the ECAB.
+- Depending on the nature of the change, the Change manager determines the other members of the ECAB.

 Categorization determines the required level of authorization for the assessment of a proposed Change.
 Significant Changes are passed on to the CAB for assessment, while minor Changes are immediately assessed and authorized by the Change Manager

 Assesses a proposed Change and authorizes the Change planning phase.
 If required, higher levels of authority (e.g. IT Management) are involved in the authorization process.